 Patients should be advised to use a reliable thermometer to obtain an accurate temperature reading and to adhere to manufacturer-recommended procedures.
 Digital thermometers are the most widely used measuring devices and are available with a variety of features.
 Temperatures can be measured orally, tympanically, rectally, temporally, or under the arm.
 2,6

-A rectal thermometer is also preferred for patients aged 6 months to 5 years, but oral, tympanic, or temporal thermometers may be used in this age group if proper technique is employed.
+A rectal thermometer is preferred for measuring temperature in patients up to 6 months of age.
+2 A tympanic thermometer is not recommended for those younger than 6 months because of the shape and size of the infant ear.
+2 A rectal thermometer is also preferred for patients aged 6 months to 5 years, but oral, tympanic, or temporal thermometers may be used in this age group if proper technique is employed.
 In patients older than 5 years, oral, tympanic, or temporal thermometers can be used.
 2